rwilcox/turbogears2_boostrap_data/README.txt

 This Turbogears app shows how to use websetup/bootstrap.py to add bootstrap data to your application, and presents a better way than the built-in Turbogears way to do this.
+See tg21_sample_data/websetup/bootstrap.py for more details on that.

 If you browse this repository by looking at the diffs, or by following along, time traveling to each commit, you'll see the evolutions from the out-of-the-box TG way to a more complicated (but more robust) way